Newborn Jaundice in Singapore: Symptoms, Treatments, and Prevention

 Being an expectant mother comes with mixed feelings of joy and worry, as you look forward to the day of receiving new life into your arms.
 No matter how much you prepare for this day, it’s hard to guarantee that your child will be fully protected from complications or illnesses like jaundice.

 If you’re between 13 to 35 weeks pregnant, consider Income’s Maternity 360, a single premium plan which offers protection for both mum and baby for 3 years.
 The plan covers 10 types of pregnancy complications and 23 types of congenital diseases, as well as offers outpatient phototherapy benefit for the treatment of neonatal jaundice.
-For 360° protection for mum and baby, chat with an online advisor today!
+For 360° protection for mum and baby, reach out to an advisor today!

 This article is meant purely for informational purposes and does not constitute an offer, recommendation, solicitation or advise to buy or sell any product(s).
 It should not be relied upon as financial advice.
 The precise terms, conditions and exclusions of any Income Insurance products mentioned are specified in their respective policy contracts.
 Please seek independent financial advice before making any decision.